May I use some of your photos on my blog if I link back to you?

 DO I EVER!
 In fact, I've been asked this one so often that I finally wrote a whole post on all the stuff you should see.
 Go check it out here.

-I'm going to Disney World, and I want to meet you!
+I'm going to Disney World/Universal, and I want to meet you!
 Is that possible?

 Maybe, yes!
 Just e-mail me the dates & which park(s) you'll be at, and I'll see if John and I can't come out to say hi.
-(Make sure you put "Disney Meetup" in the subject line, and try to give me at least 2 weeks' notice, if possible.)
+Make sure you put "Disney/Universal Meetup" in the subject line, and try to give me at least 2 weeks' notice, if possible.

 Who made your robot logo?